Compiling lensfun-0.3.95 on Debian Buster

 $ cd lensfun-0.3.95/

-Lensfun uses CMake for building and has also has CPack enabled.
+Lensfun uses CMake for building and also has CPack enabled.
 We can use it to build a deb package and install it.
 This allows easier integration and uninstallation in the future.

 $ mkdir build